A Degree That Matters

 • Compassion and Empathy: A genuine concern for the well-being and quality of life of older adults is crucial.
 Gerontologists often work with individuals facing health challenges, loss, and other age-related issues, so empathy and compassion are essential traits.

 • Strong Communication Skills: Effective communication is essential when working with older adults, their families, and other professionals in the field.
-Gerontologists should be able to listen attentively, explain complex concepts in an understandable manner, and collaborate with diverse teams.
+Gerontologists should be able to listen attentively, explain complex concepts in an understandable manner and collaborate with diverse teams.

-• Interdisciplinary Interest: Gerontology involves various disciplines, including medicine, psychology, sociology, social work, and policy.
+• Interdisciplinary Interest: Gerontology involves various disciplines, including medicine, psychology, sociology, social work and policy.
 Individuals interested in integrating knowledge and approaches from multiple fields can excel in this interdisciplinary environment.

 • Patience and Adaptability: Working with older adults may require patience as they may have unique needs and challenges.
 Gerontologists should be adaptable and able to tailor their approach to meet the specific needs of each individual.